Add drama to your landscape at Christmas and year-round with these graceful orb sculptures. They're easy to build and last for years.

 Missing anything?
 Shop Online

-The following steps show how to make a small orb.
-For two other sizes, follow the same steps, but make the following changes to part sizes and quantities:
+The following steps show how to make a large orb.
+For the other sizes, follow the same steps, but make the following changes to part sizes and quantities:

-To make a medium-size orb: Buy eight 4' lengths of strapping for eight ribs instead of six; cut the conduit 28" long; and cut the threaded rod 43-1/2" long.
+To make a medium-size orb: Use eight 4-foot lengths of strapping for eight ribs instead of 10.
+Cut the conduit 28 inches long and cut the threaded rod 43-1/2 inches long.

-After all six ends are in place, add a washer and tighten a hex cap nut on the end of the rod.
-Space the straps evenly and, if necessary, tighten the hex nut on the opposite end to snug the strapping up against the conduit.
+After all 10 straps are in place, add a washer and tighten a 3/8-inch cap nut on the end of the rod.
+Space the straps evenly and, if necessary, tighten the hex nut on the opposite end to snug the conduit against the strapping.

 Paint the assembly with exterior green spray paint and allow to dry.